 In terms of sustainability, the ideal packaging protects the packed product, is fit-for-purpose, saves resources and minimises the environmental impact across the value chain.
 Explore Why packaging matters

 Metsä Board’s paperboard products are designed to be recycled.
 Using recyclable materials such as fresh fibre is an important way to save natural resources and support circular economy.
 In Europe, paperboard packaging has the highest rate of recycling when compared to other packaging material categories such as glass, metal and plastics.
 However, ultimately recyclability is still dependent upon the local collection and recycling options available in each market.

 Paper and paperboard have many advantages when it comes to recycling:

 - Paperboard is already now widely recycled – in Europe 83% of paper and paperboard packaging is collected for recycling.
 In the USA, the corresponding figure is 81%.

 - Consumers can easily identify recyclable paper and board.
 Households are used to and willing to sort and separately bin paper and paperboard without any refund or cash incentive.

 - Municipal collections for waste paper are well established.

 In case recycling is not possible, Metsä Board’s paperboards can be composted.
 Our paperboards have DIN CERTCO certificates in industrial compostability complying with DIN EN 13432 and ASTM D6400 standards.
 The certified paperboards include all Metsä Board grades without a PE coating.
-In addition, eco-barrier paperboard MetsäBoard Prime FBB EB also holds a home compostability certificate (NF T 51-800).
+In addition, some of our paperboards hold a home compostability certificate (NF T 51-800).
 See our DIN CERTCO certificates.